pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 - Remove the G23+GND wire.
 - Reboot the device (button or powercycle)

-Connecting G23 and GND looks like this (TODO: make a nice picture:
+Connecting G23 and GND puts that device in 'update mode'.
+You won't need this for any other task than using the firmware upgrader.
+Placing the jumper looks like this (TODO: make a nice picture):

 .. image:: images/firmware-update-jumper
     :alt: Firmware update jumpers